Coronavirus variants got you worried? Here's everything we know

 In December 2020, the UK announced a variant of coronavirus, and two other variants were later detected in South Africa and Brazil.
 There is, for the time being, no reason to fear these variants or how the coronavirus is mutating -- scientists and the World Health Organization suggest that our current protective measures of social distancing and masking up work just as well against them.
 However, scientists are closely monitoring and evaluating them because they could worsen the pandemic if they are more transmissible or can evade our immune system and vaccines.

 Epidemiologists, virologists and immunologists are now tasked with understanding how these mutations in the new variants may change the virus and how our bodies respond to them.
 Mutations could change SARS-CoV-2 in such a way that it may even be able to evade the immune response generated by vaccines.
-Preliminary research shows our current vaccines should be able to deal with the three most concerning variants, but data continues to roll in.
+Preliminary research shows current vaccines should be able to deal with the three most concerning variants, but data continues to roll in.
+On Sunday, South Africa temporarily halted the use of the AstraZeneca-Oxford vaccine after a small clinical trial found it didn't protect shot recipients from a fast-moving variant of the virus first discovered in the country.

 Scientists can see the virus evolving in real time and are in a race to describe how this evolution might affect our immunity and, down the line, treatments and vaccines.
 Here, we're sharing everything we know about COVID-19 variants and the various esoteric ways scientists discuss mutations and evolution.